zootedb0t/url_shortner/README.md

 # url_shortner
-A url-shortner built using Bitly api for url-shortening.
+A url-shortner built using Bitly api.